nextest-rs/nextest/site/src/book/custom-test-harnesses.md

 For an example test harness that uses libtest-mimic, see [datatest-stable](https://github.com/nextest-rs/datatest-stable).

-*Note: prior versions of libtest-mimic are not compatible with nextest.*
+> NOTE: Prior versions of libtest-mimic are not compatible with nextest.

 ## Manually implementing a test harness